BenjamooseCalto/SlasherBot/README.md

 Because everyone loves math!

 This module is (for now) here just for fun.
 There is only one function in it currently, which is a cool little mathematical algorithm that applies a set a rules to some numbers, and no matter what number you enter, and no matter how many times you iterate, it will always converge to 1.
 Cool stuff!

-## wip

-This folder is for all the stuff that I've conceptualized but haven't put any work into making them real.
-The biggest plan in there is to build a fully functioning casino within the Discord bot. (which of course uses fake currency like coins or bottle caps)